dm0-/installer/README.md

   - Fedora supports all features, but only Fedora 30 can be used since it is the only release with an imported GPG key.
   - CentOS 8 does not include networkd, so you should always install `NetworkManager` for networking.
 CentOS 7 is too old to support building a UEFI image.
-  - Gentoo supports all features in theory, but needs to be reworked to support nontrivial builds.
-Its SELinux policy is currently unsupported with systemd, so it should not be run in enforcing mode.
+  - Gentoo supports all features in theory, but its SELinux policy is unsupported with systemd upstream, so it is only running in permissive mode.

 ### General